 This is true.
 But the fact is that employees’ income is steady because it is so low.
-This is because most employees generally have no idea of what their real value is.
-They can also be generally fired at any time, at which point their income, low as it is, ceases to be steady for a very long time, often years.
-When an employee starts her own business, this usually results in two types of outcome:
+This is because most employees generally have no idea what the real value of their work is.
+And while most employees don’t realize it, they can also be generally fired at any time, at which point their income, low as it is, ceases to be steady for a very long time, often years.
+When an employee starts her own business, this usually results in two types of outcomes:

 A. The former employee can’t make enough money and has no choice but to become an employee again, or

 B. After a year or two, the former employee doubles what (s)he used to make as an employee, and then (s)he doubles it again.
 That is what happened to me, which is how I found out what the real value of my work is.

 2. Employees only have to work from 9 to 5 and then they can do whatever they want.

 This was definitely true when I worked in the United States in the eighties.
 But after I moved to Tokyo, I found out that this was not true at all about employees in Japan, including myself.

 For example, I was expected to leave the office no less than 20 minutes after 5 mostly to show my loyalty to the company.
 It was really kind of funny: the Japanese employees were waiting for me to leave first because after the “gaijin” (foreigner) employee left, they felt free to leave too without being ostensibly disloyal.